discrete-notes/discrete-notes.github.io/_posts/2022-02-02-inditinguishability-tools.md

 is not acyclic anymore, and by creating the instance that correspond to a cycle, we create an incorrect configuration where everthing is fine locally.

-## Handy extremal comobinatorics results
+## Handy extremal combinatorics tools

 In real life, one might have to work quite hard to prove that the meta-graph contains a sub-structure that correspond